bcumming/summer-school/README.md

 ## Visualising the results

 The application outputs the final solution in the "brick of values" format, which is stored in the two files __output.bin__ and __output.bov__.
-These can be viewed using the populare visualization packages Paraview and Visit.
+These can be viewed using the popular visualization packages Paraview and Visit.
 An example output in Paraview is

 ![paraview.png](images/paraview.png)